Constrained Generalized Delaunay Graphs Are Plane Spanners

 Most of the research has focused on constructing spanners where the underlying graph is the complete Euclidean geometric graph.
 We study this problem in a more general setting with the introduction of line segment {\em constraints}.
 Specifically, let $P$ be a set of points in the plane and let $S$ be a set of line segments with endpoints in $P$, with no two line segments intersecting properly.
 The line segments of $S$ are called \emph{constraints}.
-Two vertices $u$ and $v$ can \textit{see each other} or \emph{are visible to each other} if and only if either the line segment $u v$ does not properly intersect any constraint or $u v$ is itself a constraint.
-If two vertices $u$ and $v$ can see each other, the line segment $u v$ is a \emph{visibility edge}.
+Two points $u$ and $v$ can \textit{see each other} or \emph{are visible to each other} if and only if either the line segment $u v$ does not properly intersect any constraint (i.e., does not intersect the interior of a constraint) or $u v$ is itself a constraint.
+If two points $u$ and $v$ can see each other, the line segment $u v$ is a \emph{visibility edge}.
 The \emph{visibility graph} of $P$ with respect to a set of constraints $S$, denoted $\Vis(P,S)$, has $P$ as vertex set and all visibility edges as edge set.
 In other words, it is the complete graph on $P$ minus all edges that properly intersect one or more constraints in~$S$.